spree/spree/guides/content/developer/tutorials/extensions_tutorial.md

 ```ruby
 gem 'spree_fancy', :git => 'git://github.com/spree/spree_fancy.git', :branch => '2-1-stable'
 ```
+****

+Note that if you are using the edge version of spree, you should omit the branch parameter to get the latest version of spree_fancy.
+Alternatively, you should select the version of spree_fancy that corresponds with your version of spree.

 ***
 If you are using a 2.1.x version of Spree, the above line will work fine.
 If you're using a 2.0.x version of Spree, you'll need to change the "branch" option to point to the "2-0-stable" branch.
 If you're using the "master" branch of Spree, change the "branch" argument for "spree_fancy" to be "master" as well.